 support for Oculus Rift or other headsets with good controller support.)

-Software: Software: only SketchUp 2017 is supported for now.
-(We plan future support
+Software: Software: only SketchUp 2017 and 2018 is supported for now.
+(We plan future support for Revit, hopefully coming this year)

 These instructions are for if you downloaded the extension from your web browser.
 If you downloaded the